GangZhuo/http-proxy/README.md

 # http-proxy

 Http proxy.
-With http-proxy, you can assign a socks5 proxy as upstream proxy.
-And, use "chnroute" to by pass proxy.
+With http-proxy, you can assign a socks5 proxy as upstream proxy, and, use "chnroute" to by pass proxy.

 Note:

   With "--chnroute", you should make sure that the dns resolve result is clean.
-  You can use CleanDNS (https://github.com/GangZhuo/CleanDNS), ChinaDNS (https://github.com/shadowsocks/ChinaDNS) or similar utilities to get clean dns result.
+  You can use [CleanDNS], [ChinaDNS] or similar utilities to get clean dns result.

 ## Install